 Advanced Product Design (MCEN 5055).
 Offered Fall Semester.
 Introduces the processes and methods for designing products, including: need finding and need specification, ideation and idea selection, design thinking, user-centered design, human factors, sketching, pretotyping, user feedback, prototyping, intellectual property, and product launch.
 Teams of 3-4 students will design and build a novel product throughout the semester.

-We encourage Advanced Product Design students to carry their product concepts forward to Design for Manufacturing/Design for Assembly in the Spring semester to take the next step toward a real product launch.
+We encourage Advanced Product Design students to carry their product concepts forward to MCEN 5045 Design for Manufacturability in the Spring semester to take the next step toward a real product launch.

 Advanced Product Design is a pre-requisite for Graduate Design (MCEN 5065, MCEN 5075), a two-semester design experience centered around an industry-sponsored project that includes: problem definition and specifications, determining design requirements, user feedback, alternative design concepts, engineering analysis, concept prototypes, and CAD drawings.
 See the Graduate Design tab for more information.